DmitryVorotnikov/SPA_habits/README.md

 - Usage of Swagger and Redoc for API documentation following the OpenAPI standard.
 - Includes flake8 report and test coverage report.

+## Project launch:
+1) Create a .env file in the project root following the example of the .env.sample file.
+2) Enter "docker compose up --build" in the console.

 # SPA_habits (RUS)